TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 <details><summary>Practice 3: building a pHMM from an unaligned sequences file</summary>
 <p>

 If your queries are single unaligned sequences rather than MSAs you can still build HMMs using bathbuild and the flag '--unali'.
-The file three_seqs.fa contains three district unaligned protein sequences.
+The file three_seqs.fa contains three unaligned protein sequences.
 To build three HMMs (one for each sequence) use the following command.

 ```bash
    % bathbuild --unali three_seqs.bhmm three_seqs.fa